mecid/mecid.github.io/_posts/2021-07-14-pull-to-refresh-in-swiftui.md

 We use a closure that we provide to the refreshable view modifier as an action closure for the refresh button.
 I also track the refreshing internal state of the view to disable the button during the refresh and display the progress indicator.

 #### Conclusion
 Today we learned about another new SwiftUI feature available in Release 3.
 I love how SwiftUI is consistent in providing functionality out of the box and allowing us to customize the behavior using the environment.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!